-Candace Freedenberg, Founder and President of Untapped Potential, discussed how her Hartford startup is contributing to economic growth and job development in Connecticut and the importance of mentorship.
+Candace Freedenberg, Founder and President of Untapped Potential, spoke with Innovation Destination Hartford Website Curator Nan Price about how her Hartford startup is contributing to economic growth and job development in Connecticut and the importance of mentorship.

 CANDACE FREEDENBERG: Untapped Potential Inc. was founded as a Connecticut-based B-corporation in August of 2015.
 It officially launched in August 2016.